 On International Women’s Day a diverse and inspiring panel of local women will participate in a discussion using this text as a lens to discuss how, as women, we can really be heard.
 Are we able to make progress within a victim narrative?
 Where is women’s power situated?
 What does this mean for such a diverse, and socioeconomically problematic area like Thanet?

-The discussion will take place in front of a small audience, hosted by Deb Cartwright, CEO of Oasis Domestic Abuse charity and wellbeing practitioner of Soul-Full-Life.
+The discussion will take place in front of a small audience, hosted by Jan Dunn, local film maker.

 Wheelchair accessible venue